-The last time I saw Eric Grubman, the league’s Executive Vice President of Business Affairs, was at the NFL Spring League Meeting in Atlanta.
+The last time I saw Eric Grubman, the NFL’s Executive Vice President of Business Affairs, was at the NFL Spring League Meeting in Atlanta.
 He looked preoccupied and distant, as he emerged from a still-active meetings at The Whitney Hotel in Atlanta’s Buckhead area.

-Walking with his head pointed down to the ground was interesting to me because Eric comonly walks with his head upright, and maintaining a gait that could be called comfortable and flowing.
+Walking with his head pointed down to the ground was interesting to me because Eric usually walks with his head upright, and maintaining a gait that could be called comfortable and flowing.
 I’ve noticed that every time I’ve seen Eric: for example, outside NFL Headquarters on a Wednesday morning while media types were waiting for NFL Owners to come into the Park Avenue building for a finance committee meeting related to the relocation issue, where Eric was nursing a broken collarbone, arm in a sling, he waked upright, carrying a cup of coffee.

 Then, there was the NFL Fall Owners Meeting in Houston, in 2016, where Eric, dressed in blue suit, was walking briskly through the lobby of that hotel, head up and forward.
 And there was the 2017 NFL Annual Meeting at the Biltmore Hotel in Arizona, where the same Eric Grubman who would be seen as the architect of the Raiders attempted departure from Oakland to Las Vegas, was walking, again head upright, shaking hands and talking with friends.